-For our November/December course we will be exploring the astonishing crop circle that appeared at Cley Hill back in 2010.
+For our January/February 2022 course we will be exploring the astonishing crop circle that appeared at Cley Hill back in 2017.

 Cley Hill is famous for being one of the major sites for a UFO flap in the 1960s.
 Cley Hill has had many circles appear beneath its beautiful, undulating slopes.

-This formation is rich and deep in symbolism and meaning, making it a great candidate for one of our deep dives.
+This crop circle was simply huge measuring over 400ft in diameter and was the stand-out formation of the 2017 crop circle season.
+It is rich and deep in symbolism and meaning, making it a great candidate for one of our deep dives.

-In this course, we will draw this circle, create our own unique mandala from its shape and explore and discuss the symbolism and meaning of the number six, the cube, and that third state of crop, signifying higher dimensional space.
+In this course, we will draw this circle, create our own unique mandala from its shape and explore and discuss the symbolism and meaning of the number six, the tetrahedron, star tetrahedron and Metatron’s Cube which underpins the entire design.